Cris 'Cyborg' Justino cited for battery after altercation

 A spokesperson for the LVMPD confirmed to ESPN.com on Monday that Justino, 31, had been cited.
 She was not placed under arrest.
 TMZ first reported the citation.

+"Obviously, we're looking more into that," UFC president Dana White told reporters in Las Vegas on Tuesday.
+"It's very serious.
+We'll see what happens.

+"This is a thing that the district attorney and police are handling right now.
+There's way more to that than just what [I'm] thinking about."

 The alleged incident took place around 2:30 p.m. local time, according to LVMPD officer Larry Hadfield.
 The UFC hosted an athlete retreat in Las Vegas over the weekend.
-According to sources, Justino confronted UFC strawweight Angela Magana over several disparaging posts she'd written about her on social media.
+According to sources, Justino confronted UFC strawweight Angela Magana over several disparaging posts Magana had written about her on social media.

 Justino allegedly struck Magana in the face during the confrontation.
 A police report of the incident is not currently public, but officers clearly felt there was enough evidence to cite Justino for misdemeanor battery.